• Skip to primary navigation

 • J3105-3: Enclosed Pin and Socket Connection

 Future MHDV charging systems will be based on higher voltages to support higher power levels.
 Today’s designs are often based on 480V mains.
-Next-generation chargers are being developed to operate from 1,200V mains to deliver over 1MW of power.
+Next-generation chargers are being developed to operate from a 1,200V mains supply, delivering over 1MW of power.

 Opportunity charging

-Opportunity charging refers to short, frequent charging of batteries, such as charging of buses or delivery trucks for 3 to 6 minutes during stops.
-For example, pantograph charging systems use 150V to 850V and deliver up to 600kW, allowing the systems to support various charging needs and vehicle sizes.
-Opportunity charging for MHDVs enables the vehicles to have a smaller and lower-cost battery pack to support a given driving range.
+Opportunity charging refers to short, frequent charging of batteries, such as charging buses or delivery trucks for 3 to 6 minutes during stops.
+For example, pantograph charging systems operate at 150V to 850V and deliver up to 600kW, enabling the systems to support various charging needs and vehicle sizes.
+Opportunity charging for MHDVs enables the vehicles to have a smaller and lower-cost battery pack, supporting a given driving range.

 Opportunity charging can also support longer battery back lives by enabling less depth of discharge.
-Depth of discharge is an important factor in the cycle life of batteries.
+Depth of discharge is a crucial factor in determining the cycle life of batteries.
 Greater depth of discharge shortens cycle life.

 In addition to pantograph systems, wireless opportunity charging technology is under development.
 Wireless chargers can be embedded in parking lots or even roadbeds to charge vehicles as needed.
-Current opportunity charging schemes are aimed at fleet operations and often include remote diagnostics of the charging system and batteries, and fleet management software.
+Current charging schemes are primarily aimed at fleet operations and often include remote diagnostics of the charging system and batteries, as well as fleet management software.
 If wireless opportunity charging becomes an established technology for fleets of EVs, it is expected to be expanded to support the charging needs of consumer automobiles and light trucks.

 Summary

 EV charger connectors have been regionally standardized to support current charging technologies.
-In the future, AC charging Level 1 and Level 2 connectors are expected to continue to be used.
-But to get higher-power DC charging to support XFC and other technologies, connector technology needs to change.
-One proposal being pursued is the addition of liquid cooling in the cable and connector to enable existing DC fast charging connector formats to support higher power levels without overheating.
-In addition, SAE recently introduced the J3105 standard that defines charging interfaces for heavy-duty vehicles.
-J3105 not only anticipates charging rates over 1MW is also supports new connection mechanisms, including pantograph, cross rail, and pin-and-socket connections.
-Pantograph and cross rail connections are expected to support the opportunity charging of large EVs.
-In addition, wireless charging technologies are being developed for all types of EV charging applications, including opportunity charging.
+In the future, AC charging Level 1 and Level 2 connectors are expected to remain in use.
+However, to achieve higher-power DC charging that supports XFC and other technologies, the connector technology needs to change.
+One proposal being pursued is the addition of liquid cooling to the cable and connector, enabling existing DC fast-charging connector formats to support higher power levels without overheating.
+Additionally, SAE has recently introduced the J3105 standard, which defines charging interfaces for heavy-duty vehicles.
+J3105 not only anticipates charging rates over 1MW but also supports new connection mechanisms, including pantograph, cross-rail, and pin-and-socket connections.
+Pantograph and cross-rail connections are expected to support the opportunity charging of large EVs.
+Additionally, wireless charging technologies are being developed for various EV charging applications, including opportunity charging.

 References